Skip to content

 to_dict()

-Returns data stored in ProductInfo as a dict.
+Returns product info as a Python dict.

 Source code in earthcarekit/utils/read/product/file_info/product_info.py